Fernthedev/beatsaber-quest-porting-guide/README.md

 You will also notice that they contain something along the lines of `signal (Code) (ERROR_NAME)` or nullptr dereference as example:
 `signal 11 (SIGSEGV), code 1 (SEGV_MAPERR), fault addr 0x7753b8faf0`

+You can read the [Android NDK docs](https://source.android.com/devices/tech/debug/native-crash) for more detailed information about crashes and their meaning:

 Here are some common codes and their meanings (though they often depend)

+**Do note, that you should be skeptical with these explanations.
+Some crashes can be caused for other reasons such as ACCERR caused by nullptr for example**

 ### Nullptr dereference (the equivalent of NullPointerException on C#)
 It means that you tried to use a ptr which is equal to nullptr